Setting Up Your Page Information/Content

 Also try changing your approach somewhat from page to page.
 Experiment with different numbers, frequencies and patterns of keywords until you find what works best.

-But stick to the theme of the page.
+But stick to the topic of the page.
 Do not, ever, get off-target.
 Keep each page focused on material related to your Specific Keyword.
-Never introduce a second theme to a page -- no mixed messages.
+Never introduce a second topic to a page -- no mixed messages.
 Make each page focus purely on its "Specific Keyword topic."

-The more you laser-beam on a single theme, the better you'll do with the Search Engines.
+The more you laser-beam on a single topic, the better you'll do with the search engines.

 Bottom Line

-Always keep the three major roles of your Keyword-Focused Content in sight...
+Always keep the three major roles of your content in mind...

-1) Get the click -- Make it compelling for your visitor to click on links to at least one of your income-generating opportunities (ex., merchant-partner, store, sales site).
+1. Get the click -- Make it compelling for your visitor to click on links to another page of your site, or, even better, to one of your income-generating opportunities (e.g., merchant-partner, store, sales site).

 Tips